Zero Emission Truck Taskforce

 Making the move to zero emission trucks

-In response to the global climate crisis, the Zero Emission Truck Taskforce brings together key representatives from the logistics, manufacturing, energy and finance sectors to shape the pathway to the decarbonisation of Scotland’s road freight and logistics sector.
+In response to the global climate crisis, the Zero Emission Truck Taskforce brought together key representatives from the logistics, manufacturing, energy and finance sectors to shape the pathway to the decarbonisation of Scotland’s road freight and logistics sector.

 Taskforce meetings